I Love Walking In France

 The covered halle, site of the weekly market

-The beautifully preserved interior of Eglise Saint-Barthélèmy retains the colours and ornate detail of the seventeenth century
+The interior of Église Saint-Barthélèmy retains the colours and ornate detail of the seventeenth century

 FAST FACTS